shijxcs/Candle/readme.md

 ## Install

 This code is built on top of the codebase for [CoOp](https://github.com/KaiyangZhou/CoOp).
-Please follow their instructions to prepare the required environments.
+Please follow their instructions to prepare the required environments and datasets.

 ## Run